Sagi-Send/boundary-layer-matching-vs-numerical-study/README.md

-# Boundary-Layer BVP — Uniform Approximation vs. Numerical Solution
+# Boundary-Layer — Matching Approximation vs. Numerical Solution

 This mini-repo demonstrates how a **matched-asymptotic (composite) uniform approximation** to a boundary layer compares with a fully numerical